Rally launches fan community cryptocurrency with Grammy winner Portugal.The Man

 With Rally’s help, the band will issue its own PTM Coin, a new community-driven cryptocurrency powered by Rally, to offer access and benefits to fans who buy or earn the coins.

-This marks the first time that a grammy-winning artist has used a cryptocurrency to distribute unreleased material, said Rally CEO Kevin Chou in an interview with VentureBeat.
+This marks the first time that a Grammy-winning artist has used a cryptocurrency to distribute unreleased material, said Rally CEO Kevin Chou in an interview with VentureBeat.

 The announcement was made today by band members John Gourley and Zach Carothers.
-Fans who get the coins can get access to a fan-generated audio archive (launches tomorrow on Nanuary 15 at 10 a.m.
-Pacific time).
+Fans who get the coins can get access to a fan-generated audio archive (launches at 10 a.m.
+Pacific on January 15).

-They can also get access to unreleased music, live shows and outtakes from the bands more than 1,700 show history.
-The archive will be supplemented by the band and their own recordings of “impossible to get” shows.

 They can also get into the “Oregon City Sessions” Livestream Party in February.
 They can also get access to a livestream of an unreleased film from 2009 and live Q&A with the band before and during the stream.
 The stream will include exclusive merchandise drops and first access to limited items.